-- 1073.1 During games each team must have a person, who is not the Head Coach, on the sideline with a BC Sports Aid Certificate (Sport Med BC) or greater to deal with injuries. - 1073.2 All coaches, coordinators, assistants, teacher-sponsors, student-managers must complete the Concussion Awareness Training Tool (CATT) prior to any team activities. - 1073.2.1 Think First from Parachute Canada will be accepted for the 2022-2023 year as a transition. (this sub-policy to be automatically removed on August 1st, 2023) - 1073.3 All coaches who instruct tackling must complete the Atavus Safe Tackling certification prior to coaching studentathletes in a practice or competition setting.
+- 1073.1 During games each team must have a person, who is not the Head Coach, on the sideline with a BC Sports Aid Certificate (Sport Med BC) or greater to deal with injuries. - 1073.2 All coaches, coordinators, assistants, teacher-sponsors, student-managers must complete the Concussion Awareness Training Tool (CATT) prior to any team activities. - 1073.3 All coaches who instruct tackling must complete the Atavus Safe Tackling certification prior to coaching studentathletes in a practice or competition setting.